McDonald's Quarter Pounder with cheese

 Menu Description: "A seasoned, grilled chicken breast topped with Cheddar cheese and a stack of thin crisp onion rings on a sesame seed bun with lettuce, tomato and a sweet hickory spread.
 Served with a side of BBQ sauce."

 The packet of Taco Bell spices you buy in grocery stores makes delicious spicy beef for tacos, but don't expect it to taste exactly the same as the beef at the giant Mexican food chain.
-For a better clone, use this recipe.
+For a better clone, use my Taco Bell Soft Taco recipe below.
 Once the meat is prepped, it's simple to build soft tacos the Taco Bell way using these steps.
 If you want crispy tacos, replace the soft flour tortillas with crunchy corn shells.

 Source: "Even More Top Secret Recipes" by Todd Wilbur.

 Hold an entire breakfast in two hands and bring it right up to your face for a bite.
-Here's a clone for the Spanish Omelet Bagel from the Golden Arches.
+Below is my McDonald's Spanish Omelet Bagel recipe.
 Check out my other clones for the Ham & Egg, and Steak & Egg Bagels in Even More Top Secret Recipes.

 All three sandwiches use the easy-to-make secret dill mayo-mustard sauce, cloned here with just two ingredients.
 The only requirement is that you have a small 6-inch skillet to make the omelette for each sandwich.
 This McDonald's Spanish omelette bagel sandwich recipe makes four sandwiches, so you'll be able to feed the whole crew.